SaschaJohn/mb2130-docker/ReadMe.md

 pi@raspberrypi:~/docker $ docker exec -it c8f4f46c83b3 bash
 ```

-you can see, that the binaries are not executed directly, but with the qemu-x86_64-static
+You can see, that the binaries are not executed directly, but with the qemu-x86_64-static

 ```shell
 root@c8f4f46c83b3:/# ps -ef